njostonehouse/valence-ui-docs/valence-ui-components/valence-ui-button.rst

 Button
 ##################

-The `vui-button <https://github.com/Brightspace/valence-ui-button>`_ library contains Less mixins and CSS that you can use to style buttons.
+The `vui-button <https://github.com/Brightspace/valence-ui-button>`_ library contains mixins and CSS that you can use to style buttons.

 .. role:: example